-São Paulo, 1993 Luíza Luz proposes the experimentation and cultivation of social relations through transdisciplinary artistic, educational and research practices.
+São Paulo, 1993 Luíza Luz proposes the experimentation and cultivation of human relations through transdisciplinary artistic, educational and research practices.
 She is the author of the book T(t)ERRA: Artistic-Pedagogical Approaches for the Cultivation of Ecological Culture (2016-2017).
-Devotes herself to writing, singing and song composition, painting, creating participative objects and installations, collective learning workdays, and immersions in nature.
+Devotes herself to writing, singing and song composition, performance, painting, creating participative objects and installations, collective learning workdays, and immersions in nature.
 Works in partnership with artists, integrative therapists, cultural and human development institutions.
 Also works by the diffusion and co-creation of cultures of integration and reciprocity with the living organism of the Earth.
 She is the founder of Escuta da T(t)ERRA (Earth Listening) movement and co-founder of MUDA Program (a Collaborative Basis), which is focused on Ecological Perception.